chainstack/docs/docs/operations/multichain/default-chain-name.md

 # Default chain name

-The default chain name of your MultiChain network deployed with Chainstack is `nw-123-456-7`.
+The default chain name of your MultiChain network deployed with Chainstack is the network ID.

+The network ID is part of the link that you get when opening your deployed network in your browser.

+For example, in `https://chainstack.com/projects/PR-123-456/networks/NW-123-456-7` the network ID and the chain name is `NW-123-456-7`.

 ::: tip See also